top of page

 The total number of convicts in Jails in Tamilnadu is 4648 as on December 31st, 2017.As on May 31st, 2018, there are 22 inmates in the Palayamkottai central prison awarded for life term for spouse murder cases under section 302 of Indian Penal Code and 23 inmates remanded in the Palayamkottai Central Prison for spouse murder cases under section 302 of Indian Penal Code.
 These 45 inmates have left their children without parental care.
 There are 47 boys and 51 girls who have been deprived of both parental care due to crime and imprisonment and in most cases the children are eye witness of the crime.
 They live with the support of ailing grandparent who could not able to meet these children’s basic emotional and educational needs at all because of no income.

-Children from the ages of 15-18 may experience a premature termination of dependency relationship with parent, and it may lead them to intergenerational crime and incarceration.
+4. Children from the ages of 15-18 may experience a premature termination of their dependency relationship with their parents, and it may lead them to intergenerational crime and incarceration.

 Children become the secondary victims of crime, experiencing residential disruptions, school changes, separation from siblings, foster care, or periods of time spent with convenient but inappropriate caretakers.
-They may have witnessed a traumatic scene at the time of crime and at their parents’ arrest.
+They may have witnessed a traumatic scene at the time of the crime and their parents’ arrest.
 They feel shame, isolation, abandonment, confusion, grief, and loneliness.
-Well-meaning family members encourage keeping the secret from friends and teachers, adding to the sense of stigma, and isolating them from potential supports.
+Well-meaning family members encourage keeping the secret from friends and teachers, adding to the sense of stigma and isolating them from potential support.

 Moreover, parents’ imprisonment often affects families already challenged by poverty, inadequate housing, abusive or exploitative partners, mental illness, substance abuse and the legacies of child abuse.
-Even after their parents’ returns, children are forever changed simply by knowing they could be gone again.
-A pilot study conducted by GNE during the years of 2013 to 2016 we could able to identify through our filed visits the above mentioned issues faced by the children of inmates with respect to Palayamkottai Central Prison.
-Now we have also interviewed the inmates in the Madurai Central prison during the year of 2018 and then we have also identified children in Madurai Region during the year of 2018 to 2019.
-We don’t know about the cases in other central prisons of Tamilnadu where alarming numbers of inmates of prison left their children without parental care.
+Even after their parents return, children are forever changed simply by knowing they could be gone again.
+In a pilot study conducted by GNEquality-India during the years 2013 to 2016, we were able to identify through our field visits the above-mentioned issues faced by the children of inmates with respect to Palayamkottai Central Prison.
+We have also interviewed the inmates in the Madurai Central prison during 2018 and identified children in the Madurai Region from 2018 to 2019.
+We don’t know about the cases in other central prisons of Tamilnadu where alarming numbers of inmates of the prison left their children without parental care.

 Newsletter

-"Keeping India Informed: The Latest from the Global Network for Equality - India"
+"Keeping You Informed: The Latest from the Global Network for Equality (GNE) - India"

 bottom of page